 Successful careers depend on full-time, well-paid, satisfying jobs.
 In fact, a good job is one of the best markers of personal happiness.
 But in turbulent economic times, good jobs can be hard to come by.

 To get a good job, you need an edge.
-That edge often comes through further education.
-However, simply learning new stuff is not enough.
-You need to learn the right stuff.
+That edge comes through further education.
+However, knowledge is not enough.
+You need the right education.
 This is where we come in.

 What We Do—And How

-If you are still deciding on the right career, we provide guidance through our career articles.
+Still deciding on the right career?
+We provide guidance through our career articles.
 If you know what you want to do, we help you find the best school and degree program for you through our ranking articles.
-Moreover, our degree articles orient you to the types of degrees out there and how they can advance your life and education.
+Additionally, our features, resources, and magazine articles offer interesting insights into the intersection of school, learning, and life.

-Wherever you are in your education, we will find the best school and program of study for you.
-You may not have four years to spend on a college degree.
-If so, we can help you find a rewarding two-year associate’s degree program.
-Or we can help you find a terrific trade or practical school.
+Wherever you are in your education, we will find the best school for you.
+Don’t have four years to devote to a college degree?
+We help you find a rewarding two-year associate’s degree program.
+We meet your need where you are.

-Perhaps you have more time for education, but not at a traditional campus.
-Online degree programs offered by traditional as well as online colleges let you to earn a college degree at your own pace from any location.
-Bachelor’s, master’s, and doctoral degrees are now all available through online schools.
+Or you may have more time for education, but not at a traditional campus.
+Online degree programs offered by both traditional and online colleges let you to earn a college degree at your pace from any location.
+Bachelor’s, master’s, and doctoral degrees are all now available through online schools.

 In all our school rankings and recommendations, we strive to be objective and balanced.
-Rankings and recommendations in our articles are carefully researched and made apart from any financial incentives.
+We carefully research our rankings and recommendations, and we do so apart from any financial incentives.
 Our articles never promote or disregard a school for financial gain.
-We strive to provide the best rankings of schools and degree programs on the web, and we remove the mystery from our ranking method:
+We simply provide the best rankings on the web, and we make our process no mystery: